ejams1/starfield-modding-guide/README.md

 That being said, I also appreciate the collaborative effort to build the community patch, so my personal preference is that one.

+## Removing BlueprintShips-Starfield.esm As Master

+Many mods have `BlueprintShips-Starfield.esm` listed as a master which LOOT will report as an issue.
+So many mods have this as early versions of xEdit set it as master as it was thought to be necessary at the time - this has since been proven unnecessary.
+The downside to this is that `BlueprintShips-Starfield.esm` always loads last, so any mods with it listed as master will load after it _even if_ you sort your load order otherwise.

+Here is how to remove it:

+> [!NOTE]
+> Future builds of xEdit will include the ability to remove it as well, but for now we will use the Creation Kit

+1. Put the affected `.esm` file in `base game/Data`, where `base game/` is the primary Starfield installation where the Creation Kit is also installed
+1. Load the Creation Kit
+1. Click `File` -> `Data`
+1. Find your mod and select it
+1. In the right column, a list of masters will be shown including - select `BlueprintShips-Starfield.esm`
+1. Press `Ctrl + Del` which will remove it
+1. Repeat for other affected mods
+1. Confirm all is good by sorting with LOOT again which should now report no `BlueprintShips-Starfield.esm`

 ## Packing/Unpacking Files

 - There are many tools that can pack/unpack, but the two I found most useful in terms of Starfield support, speed, and function are [BSArchPro64](#bsarchpro64) and [BA2Upgrader](#ba2upgrader); alternatives include `Archive2` (included with the Creation Kit) and [Cathedral Asset Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/23316)